 It’s important to take your drugs regularly, as prescribed by your doctor or nurse.
 This will give you more constant pain control.
 Don’t put off taking your drugs.
 If you wait until the pain comes back, you will have a gap where your pain is not properly controlled, and it might get worse.
 It can then be more difficult to get it under control.

 Pain can come on unexpectedly and you might need to try different treatments to see what works.
-Doctors and nurses need feedback from you to get your pain relief right.
+Talk to your doctors and nurses so they can help get your pain relief right.

 If your pain comes back before your next dose is due, let your doctor or nurse know.
 The dose might need changing.